-The Accounts and Audit (Amendment) Regulations 2024 ('the Regulations') require the Authority to publish audited financial statements for the year ended 31 March 2021 by 13 December 2024 ('the backstop date').
+The Accounts and Audit (Amendment) Regulations 2024 ('the Regulations') require the Authority to publish audited financial statements for the year ended 31 March 2023 by 13 December 2024 ('the backstop date').
 The backstop date has been put in law with the purpose of clearing the backlog of historical financial statements.
-We have not been able to obtain sufficient appropriate audit evidence by the backstop date to conclude that the Authority's financial statements for the year ended 31 March 2021 as a whole are free from material misstatement.
-We were also unable to obtain sufficient appropriate evidence for the corresponding figures for the same reason.
+The latest date on which unaudited accounts could be published to enable local elector rights to be met in time for the backstop was 31 October 2024.
+The authority published its unaudited accounts on 22 November 2024.
+We have not been able to obtain sufficient appropriate audit evidence by the backstop date to conclude that the Authority's financial statements for the year ended 31 March 2023 as a whole are free from material misstatement.
 We have therefore issued a disclaimer of opinion on the financial statements.
-This enables the Authority to comply with the requirement in the Regulations that they publish audited financial statements for the year ended 31 March 2021 by the backstop date.
+This enables the Authority to comply with the requirement in the Regulations that they publish audited financial statements for the year ended 31 March 2023 as soon as reasonably practicable after the backstop date.
 We have concluded that the possible effects on the financial statements of undetected misstatements arising from this matter could be both material and pervasive.